 Hardwood Floor Installation Winnetka IL

 There comes a time in the life of a wooden floor where its shine will fade and it'll no longer look new.
-You might find that waxing your floors is sufficient to get them looking great again; however, that you will find to learn hardwood floor refinishing if you'd like them to look like they did when you initially had them installed.
-Know about the fact that this is pretty hard work though, so most people prefer to hire a professional.
-In case you are the do it yourself type if you will probably enjoy accepting a project like this.
+You might find that waxing your floors will get them looking great again; however, you will probably have to learn hardwood floor refinishing if you want them to look like they did when you first had them installed.
+Know about the fact that this is pretty hard work though, so many people prefer to hire a professional.
+If you're the do it yourself type if you will probably enjoy dealing with a project like this.

-Floor Refinishing Schaumburg IL
+Hardwood Floor Refinishing Winnetka IL

 If the main problem with your floor is scratches and dings, then hardwood floor refinishing might be a suitable treatment.
 However, keep in mind that a floor may only be refinished a few times as it takes a fair quantity of sanding, each time taking off quite a bit of wood.
 In order to get a good idea of how much wood remains within your flooring, check around the edges.
 Also keep in mind that maple floors are particularly difficult to deal with, so consider hiring a professional in this case.

 One of the primary steps to refinish wood flooring is sanding, but before you commence it is a good idea to first fill in the gaps.
 These will probably be easier to spot in the winter months than in summer, however, if they are visible in summer you know they should definitely be filled.
 When you are ready to begin sanding, you will require the following tools: drum sander, floor edger, buffer, palm sander, and a shop vacuum.
 This can be a noisy job, so make sure you are wearing ear protection.
 Finally, be careful to not let the sander sit in one spot as it only needs a second to cause damage.